German director wins prestigious Ibsen theatre prize

 Sounds often clash with the visual elements on stage in his work, giving productions a surreal quality.

-“I work with theatre from a musical side but I also try to divide [the music] from what you can see, and open a space between the two,” Goebbels said.
+“I work with theatre from a musical side but I also try to divide from what you can see, and open a space between the two,” Goebbels said.

 The prize, which was founded in 2007, is funded by the Norwegian government and awarded every two years on Ibsen’s birthday to an individual or institution that has brought a new artistic dimension to drama or theater.